Wissahickon, Philadelphia: Transportation

 Along the perimeter of Wissahickon is one of the longest and oldest thoroughfares in Philadelphia, Ridge Avenue.

 One SEPTA Regional Rail line connects the neighborhood to Center City: the Manayunk/Norristown Line stops at the Wissahickon station.
 The station was once home to a building designed by the renowned architect Frank Furness; however, the building was later demolished.
 Improvements were made to the existing station, and during Summer 2016, local artist and Moore College of Art & Design faculty member, David Guinn painted a mural on a retaining wall running along the outbound platform of the station, coordinated by the Wissahickon Interested Citizen's Association, Mural Arts Program, and Cook-Wissahickon School.

 The neighborhood is also served by bus routes 9, 27, and 65.
 The Wissahickon Transportation Center offers connecting service to routes 1, 9, 27, 35, 38, 61, 62, 65, 124, 125, & R. Plans for renovating the Wissahickon Transportation Center were released in 2018 by the Philadelphia City Planning Commission.
 Called the Wissahickon Gateway Plan, the plan's proposals to expand the transfer station, improve Ridge Avenue, extend the Schuylkill River Trail, and introduce new development (including shops, offices, and apartments) were met with mixed reviews.

-Civic Association
+Civic association

 The local civic association is called Wissahickon Interested Citizen's Association (WICA).
 The association was instrumental in preparing and implementing a Neighborhood Conversation Overlay (NCO) to mitigate the impact of new development in the neighborhood as well as maintain the walkability and character of it.
 Public meetings are held on the second Wednesday of every month.
 Another area civic association, Wissahickon Neighbors Civic Association (WNCA), serves the community northwest of Ridge Avenue.
-Public meetings are held on the first Monday of every month at Pilgrim Church.
+Public meetings are held on the third Thursday of every month at Pilgrim Church.